OpenWebAdvocacy/website/src/posts/eu-opens-dma-investigations.md

 The better outcome would be for Apple to acknowledge that their initial compliance plans do not come near to meeting the intent of the DMA, and for them to re-think and submit detailed plans, with timings, on how they will provide customers with a fair, genuine browser choice.

-We would also like to understand how they plan to allow apps (including browsers with third-party engines) to be distributed without profiteering Core Technology fees or ridiculously over-arching contractual terms that make it difficult for any vendor to meet.
+We would also like to understand if, how and when Apple intends to fix their ridiculous and clearly non-compliant contractual terms that make it [as Mozilla put it "as painful as possible"](https://www.theverge.com/2024/1/26/24052067/mozilla-apple-ios-browser-rules-firefox) for browser vendors to port their real browsers to iOS.